19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 15. Fiera del Marrone (Chestnut Fair): Cuneo, October

 Surrounded by high Alpine peaks on three sides, the charming but often overlooked town of Cuneo is Piedmont’s chestnut heartland.
-Every October for one weekend, the streets transform into an open-air market, and the air fills with the sweet scent of roasting chestnuts
+Every October for one weekend, the streets transform into an open-air market that dates back to the late 1930s, and the air fills with the sweet scent of roasting chestnuts

 Bring your appetite: producers showcase specialties from all over Piedmont—from fried mushrooms to ravioli and polenta—and no festival would be complete without a glass of local wine.